 This is a great walk if you just have a morning or an afternoon but still want to get completely away from it all.
 I wasn’t expecting much in the way of autumn colour but wading through the sea of bracken to start the climb up the hill was pretty spectacular!

 Dog friendly rating – 3/5.
 There is livestock throughout this walk so dogs should be under close control or on a lead.
 However, this is a lovely quiet walk, and we didn’t see any other dogs which was perfect for Coal.
 We did see lots of grouse so we had a very alert spaniel all of the way around!
 There is no water on this walk so you will need to carry extra for your dog.
-A big bonus for us on this walk was that all of the stiles had gates next to them – so there was no need to heft a 25kg Labrador over any fences, hooray!
+A big bonus for us was that all of the stiles had gates next to them – so there was no need to heft a 25kg Labrador over any fences, hooray!

 No trip to Northumberland would be complete without a trip to the coast – and those who have been following this blog for a while will know how much I love the beaches here in particular!
 If you haven’t already read it, you can read more in my blog about the Northumberland Coast.